linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

 4. Check the Linode Manager to ensure that another Linode, `www`, has been added to the `web` display group on your account.

-## Adjust Architecture
+### Adjust Architecture

-To expand this example a bit further just imagine you want to change the first server name and tag to something more relevant and also you want to increase the size to match the newly created Linode.
+To expand this example a bit further, imagine you want to change the first server name and tag to something more relevant and also you want to increase the size to match the newly created Linode.

 1. Modify the `linode-template.tf`